Lurk/ac2023/readme.md

 measurements made sense.
 Anyway, working idea - instead of actually expanding the universe you can gather position of galaxies and just manipulate those positions.

-Will not rewrite first part.
+Will not rewrite the first part.

 ```shell
 ac2023 eleventh <path to input> one